 DeviceInfo.Platform correlates to a constant string that maps to the operating system.
 The values can be checked with the

 - DevicePlatform.UWP – UWP

 - DevicePlatform.Unknown – Unknown

 DeviceInfo.Idiom correlates a constant string that maps to the type of device the application is running on.
 The values can be checked with the

 - DeviceIdiom.Desktop – Desktop

 - DeviceIdiom.Unknown – Unknown

 DeviceInfo.DeviceType correlates an enumeration to determine if the application is running on a physical or virtual device.
 A virtual device is a simulator or emulator.

 Platform Implementation Specifics

-iOS does not expose an API for developers to get the name of the specific iOS device.
-Instead a hardware identifier is returned such as iPhone10,6 which refers to the iPhone X. A mapping of these identifers are not provided by Apple, but can be found on The iPhone Wiki (a non-official source source).
+iOS does not expose an API for developers to get the model of the specific iOS device.
+Instead a hardware identifier is returned such as iPhone10,6 which refers to the iPhone X. A mapping of these identifiers are not provided by Apple, but can be found on these (non-official sources) The iPhone Wiki and Get iOS Model.